Home » Course » Breakfast

 • eggs – we will be scrambling the eggs

-• bacon – for ease, you can also use bacon bits (no cooking needed!).
+• bacon – for ease, you can also use bacon bits (no cooking needed!)

-• avocado – or guacamole works as well!
+• avocado – or guacamole!

 • butter – I love using butter to make my scrambled eggs – it brings a nice layer of flavor to it.